vacp2p/rfc/waku.md

 ## Additional capabilities

 Waku supports multiple capabilities.
-These include light node, rate limiting, mailserver (client and server) and bridging of traffic.
+These include light node, rate limiting and bridging of traffic.
 Here we list these capabilities, how they are identified, what properties they have and what invariants they must maintain.

 ### Light node